On Being a Student

 - A critical habit of mind.
 Education is more than the

 acquisition of information.
 It includes the ability to acquire new

 correctly and effectively use it.
 With so many information sources

 at our disposal in this computer age we are awash in information,

 and in danger of information overload.
 But much of that information

 is fraudulent, worthless, incomplete, or just plain wrong.
 It has

 lost with no harm to human knowledge.
-But it's not easy to determine
+On the internet, that figure may

 just which books are worth keeping.
 We are assaulted through